 Also, Cell, who was introduced shortly after the androids were introduced, ends up becoming the big bad of the current arc.

 The Water Seven storyline of One Piece seems to set up Franky as that arc's big bad by having him and his goons beat Usopp to a bloody pulp.
 The Strawhats vow revenge and tear Franky's henchmen a new one, causing HIM to swear vengeance in turn...it all seems to be leading up to a big showdown between Franky and Luffy, until the Wham Episode which turns the plot on its head leaves our heroes with much, much bigger problems to worry about.
-Franky does a Heel Face Turn and proves to be far more interesting as a good guy, anyway.
+Franky does a Heel-Face Turn and proves to be far more interesting as a good guy, anyway.
 And ultimately joining the crew.

 In Mahou Sensei Negima!, this is how Tertium treats the other Fates, tell them that upstarts who show up out of nowhere to steal his prey is grating on his nerves.
 An unusual villainous example since to the heroes, this doesn't make a lick of difference, they're still fighting for their lives against impossible odds.